Tips on Traveling with a CPAP Machine in 2021

 Book a Flight with Outlets to Sleep on the Plane

 If you plan on sleeping on your journey (check out this blog for some tips to help you if you have trouble sleeping on a plane), you’ll want to use your CPAP machine.
 Most airlines offer power outlets in business or first class so you can plug your machine in while you doze on the plane.
-Many airlines have power outlets available for the economy seats, but call your airline before booking your flight to make sure you get a seat equipped with the ability to plug in your machine.
+Discover which airlines have power outlets available for the economy seats.
+Also, be sure to call your airline before booking your flight to make sure you get a seat equipped with the ability to plug in your machine.

 Consider Investing in a Travel-Sized CPAP Machine